Nine Network

-As of 2024, Nine Network is the second-rated television network in Australia, behind Seven Network, and ahead of ABC TV, Network 10 and SBS.
+As of 2025, Nine Network is the second-rated television network and primary channel in Australia, behind the Seven Network but ahead of ABC TV, Network 10 and SBS TV.

 History

 Origins

 Nine Network's first broadcasting station was launched in Sydney, New South Wales, as TCN-9 on 16 September 1956 by The Daily Telegraph owner Frank Packer.

-John Godson introduced the station and former advertising executive Bruce Gyngell presented the first programme, This Is Television (so becoming the first person to appear on Australian television).
+John Godson introduced the station and former advertising executive Bruce Gyngell presented the first program, This Is Television (so becoming the first person to appear on Australian television).
 Later that year, GTV-9 in Melbourne commenced transmissions to broadcast the 1956 Summer Olympics, later forming the National Television Network alongside QTQ-9 in Brisbane in 1959 and NWS-9 in Adelaide, the basis of the current Nine Network, in 1959.
 Before its formation, TCN-9 was then affiliated with HSV-7 (because alongside the Seven Network, they were both Australia's first television stations, having opened in 1956), and GTV-9's sister affiliate was ATN-7.

 The network, by 1967, had begun calling itself the National Nine Network, and became simply Nine Network Australia in 1988.
 Kerry Packer inherited the company after his father's death in 1974.
-Before the official conversion to colour on 1 March 1975, it was the first Australian television station to regularly screen programmes in colour with the first program to use it premiering in 1971, the very year NTD-8 in Darwin commenced.
+Before the official conversion to color on 1 March 1975, it was the first Australian television station to regularly screen programs in color with the first program to use it premiering in 1971, the very year NTD-8 in Darwin commenced.

-The New South Wales Rugby Football League grand final of 1967 became the first football grand final of any code to be televised live nationally.
+The New South Wales Rugby Football League (NSWRFL) grand final of 1967 became the first football grand final of any code to be televised live nationally.
 Nine Network paid $5,000 to attain the broadcasting rights.

 Nine Network station STW-9 Perth, which opened in 1965, became owned-and-operated station when Alan Bond purchased the network for one billion dollars in 1987, a deal that became effective after government approvals in 1988.
 However, in 1989, Bond Media sold the station to Sunraysia Television for A$95 million, due to the federal cross-media ownership laws which restricted the level of national reach for media owners.
 Nine, which then also included Channel 9 in Brisbane, fell back into the hands of Kerry Packer after Alan Bond's bankruptcy in 1992.

 On 1 March 2011, GTV 9 Melbourne moved from 22 Bendigo Street, Richmond, to 717 Bourke Street, Docklands.
 22 Bendigo Street started out as the Wertheim Piano Factory, then became the Heinz Soup Factory, then GTV9.
 The building in Bendigo Street still stands, now as luxury apartments.